The skaters who could be North Korea's only medal hope

 The North Korean duo, who were both born in Pyongyang, had qualified for for the Winter Olympics in September, but their country's National Olympic Committee (NOC) missed the deadline to register in October.

-However, the International Olympic Committee has now extended the deadline for North Korean participation at the Games in PyeongChang.
+However, the International Olympic Committee has now extended the deadline for North Korean participation at the Games in Pyeongchang.

 "The IOC's mission is always to ensure the participation of all qualified athletes, beyond all political tensions and divisions," said the IOC statement on Monday.